Leishmaniasis

 Visceral leishmaniasis

-Relapses are common among patients with AIDS or other immunocompromising conditions.
-Antiretroviral drugs can help restore immune function in those with AIDS, reducing the likelihood of relapse.
-Secondary prophylaxis with an antileishmanial drug may help prevent relapses in AIDS patients with CD4 counts < 200/mcL.
+Relapses are common among patients with immunocompromising conditions.
+Antiretroviral drugs can help restore immune function in patients infected with HIV, reducing the likelihood of relapse.
+Secondary prophylaxis with an antileishmanial drug may help prevent relapses in patients with advanced HIV infection with CD4 counts < 200/mcL.

 Supportive measures (eg, adequate nutrition, transfusions, antibiotics for secondary bacterial infection) are often necessary for patients with visceral leishmaniasis.